 Inmates housed in the Navajo County Adult Detention Center may send and receive mail and must adhere to the following guidelines.
 Any mail that does not fall within these guidelines will be confiscated, put in the inmate’s property, and will not be retrieved for any reason while they are detained.
 When mail is confiscated, no parts of it will be separated to be delivered to the inmate (photos for example), and all contents will be confiscated in their entirety.

 All mail MUST be sent through the U.S. Postal Service.
 Incoming mail must have the sender’s first and last name as well as a full return address.
 10 pages total are allowed per envelope.
 Letters should be as plain as possible, and it is recommended to be written with a pencil or a blue or black ballpoint pen.
 Bleeding or smeared ink will not be accepted.

-The Following items will NOT be accepted:
+The following items will NOT be accepted: